Khalid-H634/media-tracker-android/reflections/week-02-reflection.md

      say what it was.
 If you left a suggestion, say what you suggested and why. -->

 ---
+I left comments sayign nice job on the debugging, and solving for finding HorizontalScroll
 ## One Thing I Understood More Deeply

 <!-- Be specific.
 Don't write "I learned about ViewModels."
 Write what specifically clicked —